sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-position-updates.rst

 The GA interface allows users to send a number of measurement updates to an OxTS Inertial Navigation System (INS) from external devices / sensors, including position estimates.
 Position aiding can currently be accepted in a few different coordinate frames, explained in detail below.
+Each of the fields for this data type can be set using functions from the :ref:`gadpositionclass` class.

 .. _positionaidingframes: